dobots/aim/deployment_spec.md

 Just as in the IDL module specification, the name should end with **Module**.

+### Version

+You can up the version of a module, to trigger recompilation and/or redeployment on devices.

 ### Type

 The type of the module is important on an Android platform.
 There are currently two types supported: \"ui\", versus \"background\".
 Most often you will need the latter.
 However, in the case you want to put (graphical) user interface elements in the module, \"ui\" is required.